 Court hearings on criminal case against Ruben Vardanyan underway [PHOTOS]

-The open hearings were held at the Baku Military Court in the Baku Court Complex, presided over by Judge Zeynal Aghayev, with a panel of judges consisting of Anar Rzayev and Jamal Ramazanov (reserve judge Gunel Samadova).
-The accused was provided with an interpreter in the language of his choice, i.e., Russian, as well as lawyers for his defense.
+The open hearings were held at the Baku Military Court and presided over by Judge Zeynal Agayev and a panel of judges consisting of Anar Rzayev and Jamal Ramazanov (reserve judge Gunel Samadova).
+The accused was provided with an interpreter in the language of his choice, i.e. Russian, as well as lawyers for his defense.

-The court hearing was attended by victims, their legal successors and representatives, prosecutors in charge of public prosecution, as well as the Head of the Cabinet of Ministers Executive Office, Rufat Mammadov, acting in the capacity of a representative of the victim on behalf of the Azerbaijani state.
+The court hearing was attended by victims, their legal successors and representatives, prosecutors in charge of public prosecution.

-At the beginning of the hearing, Ruben Vardanyan and his lawyer Avraam Berman asked the court to create conditions for a meeting in private.
+At the beginning of the hearing, Ruben Vardanyan and his defense attorney Avraam Berman asked the court to create conditions for a meeting in private.

 The court granted the motion and a recess was announced for a meeting in private.

-The hearing then continued with the announcement of the concluding part of the indictment by the prosecutors in charge of public prosecution.
+The victims present at the hearing also asked the court to leave the motion unexamined.

+Following this, the court went into deliberation to consider the motion.
+According to the decision announced after the deliberation, the appeal was left unexamined.

-The court hearing saw the announcement of the indictment with regard to the Armenian state, the direct leadership and participation of its state bodies, military forces and illegal armed formations, the verbal and written instructions, orders, and assignments, the provision of material and technical support, the central governance, as well as the exercise of rigorous control, with the aim of committing military aggression and acts of terror against the Republic of Azerbaijan in the territory of Azerbaijan in violation of domestic and international law, under the leadership and with direct and indirect participation of Armenian state, as well as Robert Sedraki Kocharyan, Serzh Azati Sargsyan, Vazgen Mikaeli Manukyan, Vazgen Zaveni Sargsyan, Samvel Andraniki Babayan, Vitali Mikaeli Balasanyan, Zori Hayki Balayan, Seyran Mushegi Ohanyan, Arshavir Surenovich Garamyan, Monte Charles Melkonyan and others, including the damage caused to the defense arsenal of the Azerbaijani Army, the ecology and nature of the Republic of Azerbaijan during the war of aggression waged by the aforementioned criminal group, the episodes of mining of the occupied sovereign territories of Azerbaijan, specific charges brought against Ruben Vardanyan, as well as the disclosure of the number of civilians and military personnel killed and attempted to be killed.
+The court hearing saw the announcement of the indictment with regard to the Armenian state, the direct leadership and participation of its state bodies, military forces and illegal armed formations, the verbal and written instructions, orders and assignments, the provision of material and technical support, the central governance, as well as the exercise of rigorous control, with the aim of committing military aggression and acts of terror against the Republic of Azerbaijan in the territory of Azerbaijan in violation of domestic and international law, under the leadership and with direct and indirect participation of the Armenian state, as well as Robert Sedraki Kocharyan, Serzh Azati Sargsyan, Vazgen Mikaeli Manukyan, Vazgen Zaveni Sargsyan, Samvel Andraniki Babayan, Vitali Mikaeli Balasanyan, Zori Hayki Balayan, Seyran Mushegi Ohanyan, Arshavir Surenovich Garamyan, Monte Charles Melkonyan and others, including the mining of the sovereign territories of the Republic of Azerbaijan that were once under occupation during the war of aggression waged by the aforementioned criminal group, the torture inflicted on Azerbaijani citizens who were captured and taken prisoner, the various criminal acts committed, as well as the circumstances that made the initiation of anti-terror operation by the Armed Forces of the Republic of Azerbaijan inevitable.

-The Assistant to the Prosecutor General for Special Assignments, Tugay Rahimli, announced the damage caused to the defense arsenal of the Azerbaijani Army, Azerbaijan’s ecology and nature by the criminal group participating in Armenia’s war of aggression, as well as the number of civilians and military personnel killed and attempted to be killed.

-It was reported that in the time period from the late 1980s to September 20, 2023, material damage was caused to the ecology and nature of the Republic of Azerbaijan in the amount of more than 13.4 billion manats through the destruction of trees, bushes and other vegetation in the occupied territories of Azerbaijan, pollution of water sources, water basins and reservoirs, as well as extermination of agricultural lands.
+According to the indictment, between September 12 and 14, 2022, the armed forces of Armenia subjected the military posts and headquarters of the Armed Forces of Azerbaijan in the territories of Zangilan, Gubadli, Dashkasan, Kalbajar, and Lachin districts to sustained large-caliber fire using weapons, mortars and various artillery systems.
+As a result, 77 military personnel of the Azerbaijani Armed Forces were deliberately killed and attempts were made to deliberately kill 435 military personnel, as well as one civilian resident of Kalbajar district, causing them serious bodily harm.

+In addition, it was noted that the Armenian state has armed the so-called “Nagorno-Karabakh Republic” and its illegal armed formations it created in the sovereign territories of the Republic of Azerbaijan it once occupied and kept under its control through Ruben Vardanyan and others with a total of 160 different pieces of armored combat equipment, 16,805,903 different types of small arms, their components and ammunition, 230 different types of mortars, 137 different types of anti-tank vehicles, 162 different types of artillery pieces, three-legged radar systems and other types of military and technical assets, 41,522 different types of hand grenades, as well as the “Pole-21” radio jamming complex used to divert flying aircraft and other equipment from their targets and the “Repellent-1” radio electronic warfare complex used to silence navigation and telemetry signals.

 Here we are to serve you with news right now.
 It does not cost much, but worth your attention.